2014–15 Connacht Rugby season: November

 A break in the league for the November internationals meant that Connacht didn't play a competitive match in the month until 21 November.
 When they returned to action, Connacht picked up a comfortable bonus point victory over Zebre at home, posting a final score of 43–3.
 The team followed this with a 14–8 win against 6th place rivals Scarlets at the Sportsgrounds to keep their unbeaten home record intact.

 December

 Connacht opened the month of December with a crucial double-header against Bayonne in the Challenge Cup, and won the first of these games comfortably, picking up a bonus point in a 42–19 victory to narrow the gap to Exeter Chiefs.
 Connacht named an entirely new team for the return leg, and despite being 11 points down in the second half, the team fought back to win 27–29, with academy scrum-half Caolin Blade scoring both tries.

 After the two European matches, Connacht finished 2015 with two provincial derbies in a row over the Christmas period.
 Connacht lost the first of these matches against Leinster in Dublin.
-This loss was followed by a narrow away defeat to Ulster on St. Stephen's Day in the last match of the calendar year.
+This loss was followed by a narrow away defeat to Ulster on Saint Stephen's Day in the last match of the calendar year.